gittyeric/socket-generator/README.md

 ### Endpoint

-After initializing contract.newEndpoint, you can bind many client sockets to the new Endpoint by calling bindClient.
+After initializing contract.newEndpoint, you can bind many incoming clients' sockets to the new Endpoint by calling bindClient.

 ```
 type Endpoint = {